ryannikolaidis/nllm/README.md

 ## Output Structure

-Each nllm run creates a timestamped directory with structured output:
+nllm creates a timestamped directory immediately when execution starts and writes results incrementally as each model completes.
+This provides immediate feedback and allows accessing partial results during long-running executions:

 ```
 ./nllm-runs/2023-01-01_12-30-45/